cisagov/cyhy-lambda-bucket-terraform/README.md

 ## Customizing Your Environment ##

-Create a terraform variables file to be used for your environment (e.g.
+Create a Terraform variables file to be used for your environment (e.g.
   `production.tfvars`), based on the variables listed in [Inputs](#inputs) below.
 Here is a sample of what that file might look like: